How to freeze herbs for winter- an easy tutorial to help you preserve some of your favorite herbs for the cold season.

-I do not know about you, but I hate spending money during the colder months on organic parsley, therefore I always take advantage of the Farmers Market in the summer and stock up on my favorite herbs.
+I do not know about you, but I hate spending money during the colder months on parsley, so I always take advantage of the Farmers Market in the summer and stock up on my favorite herbs.

 Growing up in Romania, we always prepared for winter.
 Many years ago, when supermarkets did not exist, people used to take advantage of the Farmers Market in the summer and buy vegetables and fruits that would become the main supply of food for the winter months.

 I usually freeze parsley, cilantro, celery leaves, mint, rosemary and dill.
 These are the herbs I use the most and like them in a raw form in my soups and dishes I make over the winter.
-The rest of the herbs I use are usually in a dry form.

 There are many ways to freeze the herbs, but my favorite way is the simple way.

-The herbs are safe in the freezer for 4-6 months.
-Plain frozen herb leaves are not great as a garnish on a salad, for example, as they can be limp compared to fresh, but I often mix them into the dressing to spice it up.
+NOTE: Plain frozen herb leaves are not great as a garnish on a salad, as they can be limp compared to fresh ones, but I often mix them into the dressing to spice it up.